 The Ancient Roman Stadium runs under the main shopping street of the Old Town.
 Built with fourteen tiers of marble blocks to provide seating for up to 30,000 spectators during the 2ndcentury, it is one of the most notable landmarks in the city center.

 Across from the ancient stadium in the heart of the pedestrian zone stands Dzhumaya (translated as Friday) Mosque and is one of the oldest and largest in the Balkans.
 The Mosques’ pink painted minaret stands at a towering 23 meters, and the dusky pink brickwork indicates the Mosque being built during the 14thcentury.

-Together with the Roman Stadium, the Dzhumaya Mosque, and other ornate architecturally designed buildings in close proximity, it makes for a very contrasting 360°view.
+The Roman Stadium, the Dzhumaya Mosque, and other ornate architecturally designed buildings in close proximity make for a very contrasting 360°view.

 Day 4 – Bansko (Old Town & Ski Resort) –Blagoevgrad Province Day Trip